speedata/publisher/doc/manual/content/en/manual/text/fonts.md

 The result is the same as above.
 The tags can also be written in capital letters in the data: `<B>` instead of `<b>`.
 Nesting is also allowed and again `<u>` is underlined.

 {{< callout >}}
 If the data is not in well-formed XML but in HTML format for example, you can use the layout function `sd:decode-html()` to interpret it.
+An example is shown in the section [HTML in Paragraph]({{< relref "/manual/webformats/html#html-in-paragraph" >}}).
 {{< /callout >}}

 ## Outline font